mangolala1/EDS_factor_model/FACTOR_MODEL_WORKFLOW.md

 ...
 ```

+**Note**: Specific returns are calculated for all dates starting from 2020-01-01.
+The results are saved to Parquet format for efficient storage.

 ---

 ### STEP 8: Calculate Factor Covariance Matrix

-**Objective**: Calculate the covariance matrix of factor returns using a rolling window.
+**Objective**: Calculate the covariance matrix of factor returns using a rolling window. **This step is performed AFTER all daily factor returns have been calculated (starting from 2020-01-01), not within the daily loop.**

 #### 8.1 Rolling Window Covariance